 However, if you need a realignment, these can’t be adjusted or repaired; they can warp if exposed to heat, stain, trap liquids, and top and bottom teeth don’t touch naturally.

-For more information on the types of retainers you can have after your braces are removed, contact The Orthodontic Place on Office: 08 8362 6000, Mobile: 0411 748 146, email [email protected], or drop us a line on the website form.
+For more information on the types of retainers you can have after your braces are removed, contact The Orthodontic Place on 0411 748 146, email [email protected], or drop us a line on the website form.